 Concept F (NEW).
 Improve cycling access to the park from the St. John's Bridge (Medium Priority) Community members expressed a desire for improved cycling connections between Forest Park and North Portland, via the St. John's Bridge.
 Existing pedestrian-only access via the 0.4-mile Ridge Trail is steep, eroding, and needs improvement.
 Current cycling access is via Springville Road, an additional 1.8 miles from the uphill point of the Ridge Trail.
+Concept F would allow for access to the St. Johns neighborhood.
+Challenges include high cost of constructability, required safety improvements on the approaches from the St. John's Bridge, and the significant impact of the project on the park.
 This concept could include: